Jewel (Marcella Detroit album)

 Jewel is the second studio album by American singer Marcella Detroit, and her first since leaving band Shakespears Sister.
 It was released in March 1994 under London Records to moderate commercial success.

 Critical reception

-Aaron Badgley from AllMusic gave the album a retrospective mixed review, saying "The CD sounds formulaic and overproduced by Chris Thomas.
+Aaron Badgley from AllMusic gave the album a retrospective mixed review, saying, "The CD sounds formulaic and overproduced by Chris Thomas.
 He seems to steer Marcella into mid-'90s dance grooves, which does not always fit her own distinctive sound ...
-When she is left alone and not "produced," the results are stunning."
-Johnny Huston of Entertainment Weekly also gave Jewel a mixed review, stating "Branching away from her work with Shakespear's Sister, her solo debut Jewel suffers from drab Motown and Sly Stone covers and from a Godfather of Soul impression that's more embarrassing than subversive.
+When she is left alone and not "produced", the results are stunning."
+Johnny Huston of Entertainment Weekly also gave Jewel a mixed review, commenting, "Branching away from her work with Shakespear's Sister, her solo debut Jewel suffers from drab Motown and Sly Stone covers and from a Godfather of Soul impression that's more embarrassing than subversive.
+Alan Jones from Music Week named it Pick of the Week, writing, "Versatility is the name of the game here, as Detroit tackles pop, rock and funk with equal voracity displaying her expressive and wide vocal range.
+Literate, tongue-in-cheek lyrics and well-honed pop melodies abound."

 Track listing

+All tracks written by Marcella Detroit, except where noted.